Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 ### The Civil Servants

 When I arrived in Granada the streets near the university looked like some sort of wartime or postapocalyptic scene.
-Papers flying by, every single wall and light post was full of advertising for prep courses.
+Papers flying by, every single wall and light post was full of advertising, for prep courses.
 Specifically, they were advertising for prep courses to do "oposiciones", to become a public servant.
-Since you need to take exams to become one, it has become a regular thing that the Spaniard learns the relevant content at a prep school since the Spanish self-learning culture is so atrophied from all those years of authoritarian schooling.
+Since you need to take exams to become one, it has become a regular thing that the Spaniard learns the relevant content at a prep school, given that the Spanish self-learning culture is so atrophied from all those years of authoritarian schooling.

 In Spain, civil servants are known for being a privileged class: they have a job they legally can't get fired from, do minimum effort (even ignoring customers and being rude), and rake in guaranteed salaries that they would only dream of in the private sector.
 Since there are only very few job opportunities for graduates in the private sector, many opt for becoming a public servant.
 I don't think it would be an overstatement to say that most students aim to become a public servant.
 It's sort of like the bee movie.